 - Self-employment income and income from contract work, up to $100,000 annualized per employee

 Beyond these constraints, PPP loan proceeds used to cover payroll expenses are eligible for forgiveness up to the full principal amount.
-So if you use 100% of your loan’s proceeds to cover eligible payroll expenses for employees earning less than $100,000 per year, you can apply for forgiveness on your entire loan.
+So if you use 100% of your loan’s proceeds to cover eligible payroll expenses for employees earning less than $100,000 per year, you can apply for forgiveness of your entire loan.
+For self-employed borrowers who received loans after June 5, 2020, loan proceeds up to $20,833 are eligible for forgiveness, regardless of how they were spent.
+For self-employed borrowers who received loans before June 5, 2020, forgiveness eligibility is capped at $15,835.

 What Are the Limits on Forgiveness for Nonpayroll Expenses?